spidernet-io/cni-plugins/docs/develop/Design.md

 ### Motivation

-In some user cases, First NIC is assigned by default overlay-cni(calico or cilium), Users hopes second NIC are assigned by `macvlan` or `sriov` etc. `Router` plugin makes first NIC forwards east-west traffic of the cluster, second NIC forwards east-west traffic of the cluster.
+In some user cases, First NIC is assigned by default overlay-cni(calico or cilium), Users hopes second NIC are assigned by `macvlan` or `sriov` etc. `Router` plugin makes first NIC forwards east-west traffic of the cluster, second NIC forwards north-south traffic of the cluster.

 ### How to work